Mary Pryse

 Admiral Sir George Campbell was the son of Pryse Campbell and Sarah Bacon.2 He married Eustacia Campbell, daughter of John Hooke Campbell-Hooke and Eustacia Basset.1 He died on 28 January 1821, without issue.1

-He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).1 Admiral of the White.1
+He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)1 Admiral of the White.1

 Citations